bobcook/just_angular_files/README.md

 ## ThirdParty Dependencies

+### Build dependencies

+We use gulp to build our frontend app.
+This leverages the npm ecosystem, which can be somewhat unreliable.

+To ensure that everyone gets the same npm dependencies, we have included a `npm-shrinkwrap.json` to lock versions.

+When adding or updating build dependencies, do the following:

+1. "npm install" in the package root to make sure you have current versions of all dependencies.
+1. "npm install --save <PACKAGE NAME>" to save a new package, if necessary
+1. Validate that the package works as expected with the new dependencies.
+1. Run "npm shrinkwrap --dev", and commit the new npm-shrinkwrap.json.

+See https://nodejs.org/en/blog/npm/managing-node-js-dependencies-with-shrinkwrap for a more in-depth explanation of npm shrinkwrap.

 ### Azul7 Frontend Components

 Azul7 has provided a majority of the frontend assets needed for the app via